-If you have open surgery your surgeon makes a cut between 5 and 10 centimetres (about 2 to 4 inches) long down the crease of your groin.
+If you have open surgery your surgeon makes a cut between 2 to 4 inches long down the crease of your groin.
 He or she then pushes the hernia back into place or cuts it away.
 A mesh patch is usually used to cover the weak spot in your stomach muscles.